atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 * Highlights from the new Government-wide Section 508 Assessment
 * Demystifying the Procurement Process
-* Building and Sustaining an Accessible Federal Technology Environment | Section 508 and Section 508 Best Practices
+* Building and Sustaining an Accessible Federal Technology Environment: Section 508 and Section 508 Best Practices
 * Beyond Section 508 Digital Accessibility Requirements: An Overview of Web Accessibility Requirements from WCAG 2.1 and 2.2
 * Enhancing Accessibility Through Customer Experience